Hodge theory of Kloosterman connections

-Therefore, by \cite{B-E04}, $\wtKl_2$ is a rigid irreducible $\CC[\tt,\tt^{-1}]$-module with connection and $\FT(M_2)$ is equal to the intermediate extension $j_{0\bea}\wtKl_2$.
-Since the monodromy of $M_2$ at infinity is equal to~$\id$, the inverse Fourier stationary phase formula implies that the monodromy on the vanishing cycles $\phi_{\tt}\wtKl_2$ (a one-dimensional vector space) is also equal to $\id$.
-By the intermediate extension property, it follows that the monodromy on the nearby cycles $\psi_{\tt}\wtKl_2$ (a~two-dimensional vector space) is the unipotent automorphism with one Jordan block of size two.
-It follows that the same property holds for $\Kl_2$.
+Therefore, $\wtKl_2$ is an irreducible $\CC[\tt,\tt^{-1}]$-module with connection and $\FT(M_2)$ is equal to the intermediate extension $j_{0\bea}\wtKl_2$.
+It follows from the formulas \eqref{eqn:connection1} and \eqref{eqn:connection2} for the connection on $\Kl_2$ and $\wtKl_2$ that the monodromy of the nearby cycles $\psi_z\Kl_2$ and $\psi_{\tt}\wtKl_2$ (two-dimensional vector spaces) is the unipotent automorphism with one Jordan block of size two.